Four Beautiful Buddhist Teachings about Love

 “I love you because I also love myself, and I feel free to love you and assist you with your growth as well as my own.”

-Personal freedom is, as we said, an exceptional value, and although it can seem difficult to put into practice it can help you achieve more mature relationships.
+Personal freedom is, as we said, an exceptional value, and although it may seem difficult to put into practice, it can help you achieve more mature relationships.

-It’s important to create a common space in your relationship while also understanding that the other person will continue growing internally.
+It’s important to create a common space in your relationship while also understanding that the other person should be able to continue to grow.
 It’s a path that you follow together, hand in hand, but freely at the same time.